 Traditional W-2 employees have job descriptions that define their responsibilities.
 You can use these responsibilities to set boundaries and provide guidelines for measuring performance.
-When engaging independent contractors, however, a scope of work (SOW) or written agreement outlines the project or job to be done.
+When engaging independent contractors, however, a Scope of Work (SOW) or written contract outlines the project or job to be done.
 Making sure there is always a written contract between your company and the independent contractor is rule one in creating a contractor management program.

-Before the project begins, establish a process for communicating progress.
+As part of your contractor management program, establish a process for communicating progress before the project begins.
 Will there be weekly phone calls or progress reports?
 Consistent communication ensures that issues can be resolved quickly, and that you and the contractor you are working with are aligned on goals and expectations.
 Setting up regular check-ins or reports can help keep your project on track.

 If there are multiple departments or business units involved in the project, designate a single point of contact for the contractor.
 This will help your contractor avoid delays in the case they have to wait for reviews and approvals from multiple parties.